Line arrangements modeling curves of high degree: equations, syzygies and secants: Secant varieties and property

-The authors of \cite{eghp} state that their Theorem 1.1 has a natural generalization for higher degree forms.
-We give a precise statement of a special case below. \begin{thm} Suppose that $X$ satisfies $N_{k,p}.$ Let $W$ be a linear subspace of dimension $p$ with $Z = X \cap W.$ If $\dim Z = 0,$ then $Z$ contains at most $\binom{p+k-1}{p}$ points. \end{thm} \begin{proof} It follows from the proof of Theorem 1.1 from \cite{eghp} that the ideal of $Z $ in the homogeneous coordinate ring of $W$ is $k$-regular.
+\begin{proof} It follows from the proof of Theorem 1.1 from \cite{eghp} that the ideal of $Z $ in the homogeneous coordinate ring of $W$ is $k$-regular.
 Via Theorem 4.2 in \cite{eisenbud} the degree in which the Hilbert function and Hilbert polynomial of $S_Z$ agree is the regularity of $S_Z.$ We know that the Hilbert polynomial of $S_Z$ is constant equal to the number of points in $Z.$ If $I(Z)$ is $k$-regular then $S_Z$ is $k-1$-regular.

 If $\dim (S_Z)_{k-1}$ is equal to the size of $Z,$ then $\dim S_{k-1}$ must be at least the size of $Z.$ Hence, $|Z| \leq \binom{p+k-1}{p}.$ \end{proof}